SoftHu/tos_avg/En/heart_4_1_6.md

 You don't need an inscribed blade.]
 1751366272377195 -->|What kind of blade do you want?|1751366551144817[<b>Speaker 👉 Torleone:</b>
 \nIt is a treasure that all warriors dream of!
-Hephaestus carries knowledge from Master Muramasa himself.
+&lbrace;npc.4106&rbrace; carries knowledge from Master Muramasa himself.
 A magic inscription that grants a weapon unmatched power!\nThose who wield a Muramasa blade are nearly unstoppable.
-But Hephaestus refuses to make one for me!]
+But &lbrace;npc.4106&rbrace; refuses to make one for me!]
 1751366272377195 -->|Muramasa inscription?|1751366551144817[<b>Speaker 👉 Torleone:</b>
 \nIt is a treasure that all warriors dream of!
-Hephaestus carries knowledge from Master Muramasa himself.
+&lbrace;npc.4106&rbrace; carries knowledge from Master Muramasa himself.
 A magic inscription that grants a weapon unmatched power!\nThose who wield a Muramasa blade are nearly unstoppable.
-But Hephaestus refuses to make one for me!]
+But &lbrace;npc.4106&rbrace; refuses to make one for me!]
 1751366551144817 -->1751366797251954[<b>Speaker 👉 Hephaestus:</b>
 \nA Muramasa blade is extremely dangerous!
 An ordinary swordsman would be consumed by it.